mhjarvis/Notes/React/02_Basic_Syntax.md

     }

 # Storing Components in Files and Other Good Practices

 Generally, components should reside in their own files, unless, perhaps, if the two components are very very close in purpose.
-Generally, components will go into the ```components``` folder, under ```src```.
-File names should sync with the component name (e.g. ```Header.jsx```).
+Generally, components will go into the `components` folder, under `src`.
+File names should sync with the component name (e.g. `Header.jsx`).
 Similarly, CSS for each of these componenets can be stored in a similarly named CSS file, in the componenets folder (e.g. Header.css).
-This is then imported into the ```Header.jsx``` file.
-While this file is imported directly on the ```jsx``` file, if you use CSS classes or tags that are contained in that file, they will still apply globaly.
+This is then imported into the `Header.jsx` file.
+While this file is imported directly on the `jsx` file, if you use CSS classes or tags that are contained in that file, they will still apply globaly.

     import reactImg from '../assets/react-core-concepts.png';
     import './Header.css'

+# The ```children``` Prop

+React automatically passes a special prop named ```children``` to every custom component.
+The content between component opening and closing tags is used as a value for the special "children" prop.